Been here? Rate It!

 There's a cafe, the ever-present gift shop, and the whole shootin' match is connected to the Science Fiction Museum and Hall of Fame (see my tip on tourist traps).
 There ya go.

-Ticket run $15 for grownup and $12 for kids over age 4.
+Tickets are on the expensive side: see the website for current prices.
 My advice?
 Skip it if not really into contemporary rock/blues/jazz, don't waste the ticket price on small children, and pick a rainy day.
 Oh, and make SURE to check the website for possible gallery closings during exhibit changeovers.

 Experience Music Project